MDK-Packs/STM32G071B-DISCO_BSP/Projects/Blinky/README.md

  - At start the vioLED0 blinks in 1 sec interval.

- - The vioButton0 (door sense) changes the blink frequency and start/stops vioLED1.
+ - The vioBUTTON0 changes the blink frequency and start/stops vioLED1.

-The board hardware mapping of vioLED0, vioLED1, and vioButton0 depends on the configuration of the CMSIS-Driver VIO.
+The board hardware mapping of vioLED0, vioLED1, and vioBUTTON0 depends on the configuration of the CMSIS-Driver VIO.